scheehan/http_auth_error_handling_with_htmx/README.md

 It uses attribute names in a form of hx-target-[CODE] where [CODE] is a numeric HTTP response code with the optional wildcard character at its end.
 You can also use hx-target-error, which handles both 4xx and 5xx response codes.

-1. Install htmx extension package
+1. Install htmx extension package via CDN

 ```html
 <script src="https://unpkg.com/htmx-ext-response-targets@2.0.0/response-targets.js"></script>
 ```

-2. Add htmx hx-ext attribute into parent div element to enables an htmx extension and inherit to all child element.
+2. Add htmx [hx-ext attribute][1] into parent div element to enables an htmx extension and inherit to all child element.
 3. Specify desired HTTP error code to handle by using hx-target-[CODE].
 [CODE] allows to customise both 4xx and 5xx response codes. for this instance, hx-target-401 will be spedified, and target element id.
 4. Specify hx-target element id to display your friendly message with successful authentication.